 - A moderate increase in the level of international applications compared to the recent trend.
 We are now forecasting for a higher level of applications from 12,500 to 13,000.
-We have also seen a £112,000 increase in investment income as result of favourable rates in our rolling deposit account. - Higher Fitness to Practise (FTP) legal costs reflecting higher case volumes and legacy costs, in addition to costs already identified in the Q2 forecast to enable exit from a legal services contract.
+We have also seen a £112k increase in investment income as result of favourable rates in our rolling deposit account. - Higher FTP legal costs reflecting higher case volumes and legacy costs, in addition to costs already identified in the Q2 forecast to enable exit from a legal services contract.
 More detail is provided in the main report.